 Facilities like the Sopwell Youth Club and the King Offa pub have been lost over recent years and we plan to put something back!

-Our petition, asking SADC to work with us, had an amazing response with over 1000 residents signing it.
-We now have dedicated support from the council and the hard work can really begin!
+Our petition in 2018, asking SADC to work with us, had an amazing response with over 1000 residents signing it.
+Several years later, with dedicated support from the council the hard work of actually building the centre can really begin!

 Our growing team of volunteers continue to engage with the local community to identify needs and wishes, gain support and move the project on.
 Next steps are to explore funding, form solid partnerships with local groups and research facility options.